|Incentive Type||Transferable, Partially Refundable Tax Credit|

 25% payroll credit: $50,000 minimum instate spend during a consecutive 12-month

-25% production credit and a sales tax exemption: spend more than 50% of the total budget or film 50% or more of the principal photography days in Massachusetts.
+25% production credit and a sales tax exemption: spend more than 50%(75% starting in 2022 or the prod credit and tax exemption) of the total budget or film 50% (75% starting in 2022 or the prod credit and tax exemption) or more of the principal photography days in Massachusetts.

 |Loanout Registration Required||Yes|